dedin005/Factorial-Calculator/README.md

-# This is a factorial program for very large numbers
+# Factorial Program for very large numbers

 > Made using Pthreads and GMP, written in C